fountain-of-love/spiral-algo-to-polar-algebra-evolution/README.md

 - **Generative Wisdom** – crystallization into legacy, returning as new seed.

 ### Architectural View
-Rooted in the YAML schema and spiral continuum, these paths unfold through **seven structural stages** —
-[1a, 1b, 2, 3, 5, 8, 13] — following Fibonacci growth ratios.
+Rooted in a YAML schema and spiral continuum, these paths unfold through **seven structural stages** [1a, 1b, 2, 3, 5, 8, 13] following Fibonacci growth ratios.

-Each stage acts as both **node and bridge**, ensuring continuity (`t`) and coherence (`θ`),
-just as the golden angle ensures balance in natural spirals.
+Each stage acts as both **node and bridge**, ensuring continuity (`t`) and coherence (`θ`), just as the golden angle ensures balance in natural spirals.

 Information, energy, and matter evolve by the same law:
 > **t increases monotonically, θ rotates by the golden angle, r expands per Fibonacci sum.**

-This means every transformation — in code, culture, or consciousness —
-can be modeled as a **spiral of coherence**, where polarity (light/shadow, input/output, self/other) resolves into pattern.
+This means every transformation (in code, culture, or consciousness) can be modeled as a **spiral of coherence**, where polarity (light/shadow, input/output, self/other) resolves into pattern.
+Multiple different repositories will illustrate this.

 The formula therefore offers a **universal interface**: it translates between emotional, informational, and mechanical systems through the same proportional law.